Last Updated: 15 JULY 2022

 We are allowed to use personal information in the ways described above if we have a proper reason to do so.
 We always make sure we have a good reason for doing anything with your data.

-We collect and process the personal data of drivers to comply with our legal and regulatory obligations, such as to comply with relevant legislation that applies to us and to meet our TfL licensing conditions, for verifying a driver’s qualifications for pursuing this professional activity, for example.
+We collect and process the personal data of drivers to comply with our legal and regulatory obligations, such as to comply with relevant legislation that applies to us and to meet our own licensing conditions and for verifying a driver’s qualifications for providing driver services.

-Personal data is processed in order to provide the services contracted through the Bolt app with you.
-This means that to give you the service we promised you we’ll process your personal data to meet those obligations.
-This includes, for example, connecting you with a passenger, operating our marketplace, resolving any driver service quality issues and monitoring compliance with terms.
+Personal data is processed to provide the driver services available via the Bolt platform in accordance with our terms and conditions that apply to drivers in the United Kingdom.
+This includes, for example, connecting you with a passenger, operating our platform, resolving any service quality issues and monitoring compliance with terms.

 We generally in other circumstances process your personal data relying on legitimate interest grounds.
-Legitimate interests include our commercial interests in providing an innovative, personalised, safe and profitable service to you and others.
-Our legitimate interests include things like investigating and detecting fraudulent payments and other malicious activities, maintaining the security of our network and systems, and responding to suspected or actual criminal acts.
+Legitimate interests include our interests in providing an innovative, personalised and safe service to you and others.
+Our legitimate interests include things like investigating, detecting and preventing fraudulent and other malicious activities, maintaining the security of our network and systems, and responding to suspected or actual criminal acts.

 We may from time to time rely on alternative lawful bases for processing your data when: